You can be a garden expert (almost) in time for the last average frost day of the year, May 10 — when it’s safe to plant most of your garden.

 The Julia Davis Park Rose Garden has been delighting visitors since it opened in 1935.
 Boise Parks and Rec seeks volunteers to commit to working in the garden one morning each week through the summer.
 Garden tasks include weeding, trimming dead flower heads, fence painting, trash and debris removal and other rose-related jobs as needed.

-Boise Parks and Rec staff will hold work sessions on Wednesdays, from 8 to 11 a.m. from mid-March through mid-September.
+Boise Parks and Rec staff will hold work sessions on Wednesdays, from 8 to 11 a.m. through mid-September.
 Although some knowledge of plant care is desired, gardeners of all skills and knowledge levels are welcome.
 City staff will provide direction and training for anyone who is interested in lending a hand.
 Contact Jerry Pugh, community programs coordinator at 208-608-7617 or email@example.com to sign up.

 Do you know of other free garden educational events and opportunities in the Treasure Valley?
 Let us know for this ongoing listing.
 Michelle Jenkins at firstname.lastname@example.org.